maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 title: Quaternions
 ---

 Quaternions are primarily used as a representation of space rotations.
-As such, they turn out to be quite convenient to use in practice due to their compactness and nice geometric properties.
+They are convenient to use due to their compact form and their nice geometric properties.
 Most operations on rotations can be expressed by means of quaternion representation, which generally offers a somewhat more intuitive point of view.

+{:toc}

 # Construction and Properties